John Williamson – Year by Year

 John performs at the special 70th anniversary dinner of the Kokoda Campaign held in the State Dining Room – National Parliament, Port Moresby, Papua New Guinea on Saturday 28th April.
-Earlier that week, he played at the conclusion of an inspiring Anzac Day Dawn Service at the Bomana War Cemetery.
+Earlier that week, he plays at the conclusion of an inspiring Anzac Day Dawn Service at the Bomana War Cemetery.

 John is invited by the Prime Minister Julia Gillard to travel with her to Bali to perform at the 10th Anniversary Memorial Service on 12th October, 2012.
 Whilst there, he performs Flower On The Water, a song inspired by his visit to Bali for the 1st Memorial Service in 2003.